Display Component¶

 Basic Shapes¶

-Now that you know a bit more about ESPHome’s coordinate system, let’s draw some basic shapes like lines, rectangles and circles:
+Now that you know a bit more about ESPHome’s coordinate system, let’s draw some basic shapes like lines, rectangles, circles or even polygons:

 display: